-For further advice or assistance in connection with your contractual arrangements, including whether you have any queries or concerns that a contract may not comprehensively or correctly represent your requirements; and whether or not any dispute is pending, please do not hesitate to contact Lynsey, Claire or any member of our specialist commercial dispute resolution team.
+For further advice or assistance in connection with your contractual arrangements, including whether you have any queries or concerns that a contract may not comprehensively or correctly represent your requirements; and whether or not any dispute is pending, please do not hesitate to contact Lynsey, Louise or any member of our specialist commercial dispute resolution team.

 At its broadest sense, equity in English law means ‘fairness’.
 The law of equity and equitable principles may, in some circumstances, be able to provide a fair solution where the common law or statute cannot

 See our recent briefing for more detailed information and advice

 i.e. the Costello principle, Macdonald Dickens & Macklin v Costello EWCA Civ 930